Rendow/Counter/README.md

 ## React + TypeScript + Redux

-## Just counter
-You can try it https://rendow.github.io/Counter
+### Just counter, you can try it https://rendow.github.io/Counter